appressoas/vscode-navigate-to/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 1.0.1
+Text fixes in README.

 ### 1.0.0

-Initial release of vscode-navigate-to.
+Initial release of NavigateTo.